‘Tis the Holiday Season!

 - and 10 to 20 drops of sweet orange essential oil (adjust the number of drops of sweet orange to reach desired aroma).

-Apply several drops of the essential oil blend onto a cotton pad and place it in a plastic bag, or other sealable container, with your selected paper products.
-Do not allow the cotton pad to touch the paper as it will leave a stain!
+Apply several drops of the essential oil blend onto a cotton pad and place it in a plastic bag, with your selected paper products.
+But remember, never to allow the cotton pad to touch the paper as it will leave a stain!
 Seal the contents and let it rest for a day or two, allowing for the full absorption of the aroma.
-(Recipe adapted from aromaweb.com)

 Reminiscent of handmade orange-clove holiday balls this aromatic blend is both refreshing and balancing.
 Combine